 - Poker room does not offer instant play or Mac download

-BetAmerica is a licensed, legal and US-based horse and greyhound racing site.
-They also host fantasy sports contests, although BetAmerica’s focus remains on racing.
+BetAmerica is a licensed, legal and US-based horse and greyhound racing site, sportsbook, and casino.
+They also host fantasy sports contests, although BetAmerica’s focus remains on sports betting and horse racing.

 - USA legal and licensed